AungCN/AungCN/README.md

 ## 👨‍💻 About Me

-* 🎓 I am a holder of Master of Science in Data Science (GPA 4.00/4.00) at Batangas State University as a DISP Scholarship Awardee.
+* 🎓 I am a holder of Master of Science in Data Science (GPA 4.00/4.00) from Batangas State University, TNEU, the Philippines as a DISP Scholarship Awardee.
 * 🔬 My thesis research focuses on *A Hybrid Framework for Morbidity-Driven Health Commodity Forecasting in Emergency Response*.
 * 🧠 I specialize in epidemiological time series forecasting, employing advanced data imputation architectures (like the SAITS mechanism) and recurrent neural networks (such as Bi-LSTM).
 * ⚙️ I actively benchmark optimization algorithms, specifically Particle Swarm Optimization (PSO), to enhance deep learning model accuracy in public health predictions.